utkumaden/opentk-blog/_posts/2025-12-21-enum-matching-vs-type-matching-benchmarked.markdown

     events.
     * The test case exits with the final result printed out to standard output.

-With our test case, we have chosen to use 16 unique events.
-However, feel free to extend our example to more event types and share the results with use on your own time.
+With our test case, we have chosen to use 16 unique events with approximately 32 million instances.
+However, feel free to extend our example to more event types and share the results with us on your own time.

 ## Testing and Results
 > <pre>
 > BenchmarkDotNet v0.15.8, Linux Fedora Linux 43 (Workstation Edition)
 > AMD Ryzen 7 8700G w/ Radeon 780M Graphics 2.91GHz, 1 CPU, 16 logical and 8 physical cores
-> .NET SDK 10.0.101
 >  [Host]     : .NET 10.0.1 (10.0.1, 10.0.125.57005), X64 RyuJIT x86-64-v4
->  DefaultJob : .NET 10.0.1 (10.0.1, 10.0.125.57005), X64 RyuJIT x86-64-v4
 > </pre>
 >
 > | Method                   | Mean     | Error   | StdDev  | Median   | Ratio | RatioSD | Allocated | Alloc Ratio |